 This is a time in your life that goes by so quickly!
 I'm excited to capture these moments and join in on your grand adventure with you!
-Your engagement session is all about you and your honey -- let's make it your own.
-This style guide is simply a general outline for what to think about as you plan and help prepare you for your session.
-You ready?
+Your engagement session is all about you and your honey - so let's make it your own.
+This style guide is simply a general outline for what to think about as you plan + help prepare you for your session so take as many or as little of the tips and ideas you find here to guide you!

 It's all about Timing